SchemaStore/schemastore/CONTRIBUTING.md

 ## About `catalog.json`

-The `catalog.json` file is generally used by editors and extensions to determine which schemas apply to what files.
+The `catalog.json` file is generally used by IDEs and language servers to determine which schemas apply to what files.
 Specifically:

 - VSCode ignores this file [see issue](https://github.com/microsoft/vscode/issues/26289)
 - [RedHat's YAML language server](#redhat-developeryaml-language-server) uses this file ([see configuration](https://github.com/redhat-developer/vscode-yaml/blob/41e0be736f2d07cdf7489e1c1c591b35b990e096/package.json#L176))